 HBCU: Bowie State University

-Major: Theater Arts with a concentration in acting and directing
+Major: Communications, with a concentration in broadcast journalism, and a minor in theatre

 What influenced you to attend an HBCU, and why did you end up picking your specific school?

 Originally, my dream school was UCLA, but I said, “If I can’t go to UCLA, I will be attending a HBCU.”

 Was it important that you chose an HBCU, and why or why not?

 I was honestly very uninspired when it came to the college process.
 I really wanted to go away for school, but when I decided to stay in Maryland, it was only right to attend Maryland’s first HBCU.

 What aspects of academics, culture, social life, extracurriculars, etc. do you think it offers that other schools don’t?

 Once I did my research and seen the love, support, history and especially the culture that all HBCUs have to offer, it was inevitable that I would end up at one.
 It was very important to me to be a part of that.